-Objective Outcomes used to evaluate objective Primary To determine the clinical effectiveness of spironolactone compared with placebo in addition to standard care in the treatment of moderate or severe persistent facial acne in adult women - initial treatment response (12 weeks). • Acne-QoL symptom subscale score at 12 weeks Secondary 1.
-To assess the clinical effectiveness of adding spironolactone to standard topical treatment, compared with placebo and standard topical treatment, for moderate or severe persistent facial acne in adult women. • Acne-QoL symptom subscale score at 6, 24 and 52 weeks• Acne-QoL other subscales (self-perception, role-emotional and role-social), and total score at 6, 12, 24 and 52 weeks• Participant self-assessed improvement at 6, 12, 24 and 52 weeks recorded on a 6-point Likert scale (with baseline photograph to assist recall)• Participant's Global Assessment at 6, 12, 24 and 52 weeks, adjusted for baseline variables
+Objective Outcomes used to evaluate objective Primary To determine the clinical effectiveness of spironolactone compared with placebo in addition to standard care in the treatment of moderate or severe persistent facial acne in adult women - initial treatment response (12 weeks).
+Acne-QoL symptom subscale score at 12 weeks Secondary 1.
+To assess the clinical effectiveness of adding spironolactone to standard topical treatment, compared with placebo and standard topical treatment, for moderate or severe persistent facial acne in adult women.
+Acne-QoL symptom subscale score at 6, 24 and up to 52 weeksAcne-QoL other subscales (self-perception, role-emotional and role-social), and total score at 6, 12, 24 and up to 52 weeksParticipant self-assessed improvement at 6, 12, 24 and up to 52 weeks recorded on a 6-point Likert scale (with baseline photograph to assist recall)Participant's Global Assessment at 6, 12, 24 and up to 52 weeks, adjusted for baseline variables

 • Investigator's Global Assessment (IGA) at 6 and 12 weeks, adjusted for baseline variables • Use of oral acne medication • Participant satisfaction with study treatment (asked prior to unblinding) 2.
-To assess the cost-effectiveness of adding spironolactone to standard topical therapy for the management of moderate or severe acne in women. • Health-related quality of life using EQ-5D-5L at 6, 12, 24 and 52 weeks • Comparison of Quality-Adjusted Life Years (QALYs) between arms, derived using the EQ-5D-5L and linear interpolation, adjusted for baseline variables • Comparison of cost, based on resource use data collected at the individual participant level at 6, 12, 24 and 52 weeks, including use of other oral treatments for acne during follow-up 3.
-To assess the safety of adding spironolactone to standard topical treatment, compared with placebo and standard topical treatment, for moderate or severe persistent facial acne in adult women. • ARs of special interest • Serious adverse events
+To assess the cost-effectiveness of adding spironolactone to standard topical therapy for the management of moderate or severe acne in women. • Health-related quality of life using EQ-5D-5L at 6, 12, 24 and up to 52 weeks • Comparison of Quality-Adjusted Life Years (QALYs) between arms, derived using the EQ-5D-5L and linear interpolation, adjusted for baseline variables • Comparison of cost, based on resource use data collected at the individual participant level at 6, 12, and 24, including use of other oral treatments for acne during follow-up up to 52 weeks • To use descriptive statistics to describe costs and utility at up to 52 weeks.
+3. To assess the safety of adding spironolactone to standard topical treatment, compared with placebo and standard topical treatment, for moderate or severe persistent facial acne in adult women. • ARs of special interest • Serious adverse events